Overfitting vs Underfitting: The Ultimate Guide to Mastering Perfect Model Balance

 VarianceHighLow

-Fix StrategiesSimplify, Regularize, Early stopAdd complexity, Feature engineer
+Fix StrategiesSimplify, Regularize, Early stoppingAdd complexity, Feature engineering

-• High Bias (Underfitting): The model is too simple and makes strong assumptions about the data structure
+• High Bias (Underfitting): Your model makes strong assumptions about the data structure, missing important patterns

-• High Variance (Overfitting): The model is too complex and sensitive to small fluctuations in the training data
+• High Variance (Overfitting): Your model is too sensitive to small fluctuations in the training data

-• Balanced Model: Captures the true underlying patterns without being distracted by noise
+• Balanced Model: Captures true underlying patterns without getting distracted by noise

 import numpy as np